TransaXional article intro graphic withRed hexagon background with Title overlaid in white block font

 PROJECT OF THE YEAR

-• The timeline of resolution from initial discovery to solution implemented.
+• The timeline of resolution from initial discovery through project closure.

 Dorian Awards Criteria